Tuxality/ggzbrewtools/README.md

-# Devil May Cry for BREW - (un)packer tool
+# GGZ BREW / Zeebo assets (un)packer tool
-Simple "Devil May Cry: Dante X Vergil for BREW" GGZ assets (un)packing tool
+Simple (un)packing tool for GGZ assets found in BREW / Zeebo games such as "Devil May Cry: Dante X Vergil for BREW" and "Double Dragon" for Zeebo.

 ### Requirements
 In order to compile you need to meet following requirements: